eanplatter/parseQueue/README.md

 In the controller create a postData function.
 This function will take in our question from the view and pass it into the service.
 Refer to the chat app, it will have a very similar function.

+Now that our service is opening a connection from our app to Parse, and our controller is ready to take data in from the view and pass it to the service, we need to get our view set up!